Lenton, Nottingham

-Lenton is an area of the city of Nottingham, in the Nottingham district, in the ceremonial county of Nottinghamshire, England.
+Lenton is an area and suburb of the city of Nottingham, in the Nottingham district, in the ceremonial county of Nottinghamshire, England.
 Most of Lenton is situated in the electoral ward of 'Dunkirk and Lenton', with a small part in 'Wollaton East and Lenton Park'.

 Originally a separate agricultural village, Lenton became part of the town of Nottingham in 1877, when the town's boundaries were enlarged.
 Nottingham became a city as part of the Diamond Jubilee celebrations of Queen Victoria in 1897.

 History

 The name Lenton derives from the River Leen, which runs nearby.

 Lenton and its mills on the Leen get a mention in the Domesday Book in the late 11th century: "In Lentune 4 sochmen and 4 bordars have two ploughs and a mill."